When you check the following list on your Instagram page, you’ll notice that the list has no specific order.

 When an account has a large number of posts on Instagram, they have the edge over those with fewer.
-Instagram’s algorithm places such accounts slightly above those with lesser posts.
+Instagram’s algorithm places such accounts slightly above those with fewer posts.

 This factor is crucial because they have more content to keep you glued to their page once you visit their profile, and Instagram is all about engagement.

-How Do Order your Following List on Instagram?
+How Do you Order your Following List on Instagram?

 - Open Instagram on your mobile device.